-Treats rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
+Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.
 This medicine is a tumor necrosis factor (TNF) blocker.

 There may be other brand names for this medicine.